Skip to contents

 Example

-Suppose you wanted to download pollution data from the Centro station in Guadalajara.
-First, we load the necessary packages and look up the numeric code for the station in the stations_sinaica data.frame:
+Suppose you want to download pollution data from the Centro station in Guadalajara.
+First, load the required packages and look up the station’s numeric code in the stations_sinaica data.frame:

 ## Auto-install required R packages